nilostolte/Sudoku/README.md

 ## Conclusion

-The parallel test for no candidates allows to discard unnecessary 'for' loop iterations, while also discarding the unecessary end condition of the `for` loop (since the order of the `if` statement (2) and the `for` statement was reversed).
+The parallel test for no candidates allows to discard unnecessary `for` loop iterations, while also discarding the unecessary end condition of the `for` loop (since the order of the `if` statement (2) and the `for` statement was reversed).
 Nevertheless, for detecting the first candidate one still has to loop and test the digits one by one sequentially against the `inserted` list.